Central American NGO Alliance Program

 Latina Republic offers hands-on internships to university students across the United States interested in pursuing journalistic careers in the Americas and advancing democracy, human rights and diplomatic relations between the United States and Latin America.
 We are dedicated to expanding dialogue in the Western Hemisphere and raising awareness of rich cultural traditions and the everyday challenges and solutions in progress across Latin America and the immigrant experience in the United States.

 Latina Republic works with career centers to offer university credit.
-We are looking for donors interested in sponsoring a Future Journalist in 2021.
-The interns will participate in two rewarding programs: Latin American Correspondent Internship and Immigration Writers Internship.
-We plan to fundraise in 2021 to offer paid stipends for our interns.
+The interns participate in two rewarding programs: Latin American Correspondent Internship and Immigration Writers Internship.

-Through our Voces Program, Latina Republic seeks to collaborate with journalists from Latin America and serve as a platform to amplify their voices, showcase their work and highlight local expert reporting on cultural heritage, patrimony, community and tourism.
-Heritage reporting contributes invaluable stories that strengthen local identity, promote cultural pride, highlight local regions, magical towns, and the spirit of local traditions and community.
+Through our Voces Program, Latina Republic collaborates with journalists from Latin America and serves as a platform to amplify their voices, showcase their work and highlight local expert reporting on recovery efforts from the impact of COVID-19, the protection of cultural heritage, and the telling of stories unknown beyond the borders of their countries.

-Latina Republic’s mission is focused on understanding Latin America, one voice at a time, thus we believe it is vital to make space, celebrate and work alongside journalists from Latin America inviting their talents to report on cultural heritage, tourism, patrimony, the arts and local community.
+Latina Republic’s mission is focused on understanding Latin America, one voice at a time, thus we believe it is vital to make space, celebrate and work alongside journalists from Latin America inviting their talents to report on topics often taboo in local countries revolving around the lives and rights of groups and topics that are repressed, silenced and suppressed.
+They equally share beautiful stories of cultural heritage, tourism, patrimony, the arts and local community that few know about and that offer new perspectives on countries typically stereotyped or reduced to single problematic narratives.
 We also believe that solutions journalism from the local perspective offers important insights to solving social problems in the region.

 Will you help us sponsor a Latin American Journalist?
-Your donation will make an invaluable contribution to journalists in Latin America so that they can continue their work of cross border reporting, cultural and community reporting.
-Your donation will us help us raise funding for compensation and journalistic equipment.
+Your donation will make an invaluable contribution to journalists in Latin America.
+Through your generosity they will be able to conduct cross border reporting, travel, cover equipment costs and receive a stipend to fund urgent investigative projects.
 The pandemic has impacted all of us.
 Journalists, writers and artists working in Latin America have faced unique setbacks.
 Their work and stories await to be told and showcased.